sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp1: 30

 *** =instructions1
-Get the IMDB score and film ID for every film, sorted from highest to lowest score.
+Get the IMDB score and film ID for every film from the reviews table, sorted from highest to lowest score.

 *** =solution1
 ```{sql}